w4rum/strike-solana-wallet/README.md

 # Overview

-The Strike Wallet is a Solana multi-approver program-based wallet suitable for use by institutions and enterprises requiring highly-secure access to the Solana ecosystem.
+The Strike Wallet is a Solana multi-approver program-based wallet suitable for use by institutions and anyone else looking for effortless institutional-grade access to the Solana ecosystem.
 It supports SOL and SPL tokens, staking and dApps.
 The multi-approver protocol applies to transfers and dApp transactions, policy changes, and recovery, with a different approver policy for each of these.

 # Building